 - DNS or Domain Name System filtering

-The specialists involved with the Great Firewall of China use such techniques to foil any and all attempts that users make to bypass their online blocks.
+The specialists involved with the Great Firewall of China use these techniques to foil any attempt that users make to bypass their online blocks.

 - Discrediting opponents on various domestic platforms